tyoeer/Chaoshead/README.md

 # Chaoshead

-A WIP level editor/scripting interface/reverse engineering tool for [Levelhead](https://lvlhd.co) levels/stages,
-made using [LÖVE](http://www.love2d.org).
+A WIP level editor, scripting interface, campaign editor, and reverse engineering tool for [Levelhead](https://lvlhd.co), made using [LÖVE](http://www.love2d.org).

 Chaoshead is pretty stable these days, though you might still want to consider making a backup of a level before editing it with Chaoshead. \